Submissions

 e) References.

-15. Regarding the content of the work, authors should follow these rules: the title of the article must be concise, referring as precisely as possible to the content of the work; abstracts shall include the objectives, methods, results, and conclusions of the submitted work (within the limitations established in section 12); keywords shall include the terms or names which facilitate the searching of the article by subject, methodology, chronology, and geographical location in databases; translations of the title, abstract, and keywords shall be done to the highest possible standards; the topic of the work, background, current state of research, aim of the study and its justification should be included in the introduction; conclusion should clearly summarize the main findings of the research, without repeating what it is included in the introduction; bibliography should exclusively include the references cited in the text, following the instructions below (see sections 27-29).
+15. Regarding the content of the works, authors are recommended to pay attention to the following observations: the title of the article must be concise and refer, as precisely as possible, to the content of the work; summaries will include the objectives, methods, results and conclusions of the work presented (within the space limitations established in § 13); The keywords will include the terms or names that facilitate the location of the article in computer searches in databases by subject, methodology, chronology and geographical location; the translations of the title, summary and keywords must be carried out with the greatest possible rigor;; The final section of references will collect exclusively the bibliography cited in the text, following the guidelines established below (§§ 29-31).

 VI.
 Reviews